 Today AMA Senior High students who enrolled in one of the AMAES schools practice “BLENDED LEARNING SYSTEM” - an instruction method used in many parts of the world that combines face to face (via a teacher in the classroom) classes and online learning.
-Detailing this method, students spend time about 50% with a teacher in school and 50% online, for three days a week, they study in the classroom and the other two days is spent for online studying at their chosen place, time and pace thus giving them the opportunity to better understand a subject matter before moving on to the next lesson, another benefit of the blended learning system is having more time for other activities, be it for school purposes or personal related.
+Detailing this method, students spend time about 50% with a teacher in school and 50% online, for three days a week, they study in the classroom and the other two days is spent for online studying at their chosen place, time and pace thus giving them the opportunity to better understand a subject matter before moving on to the next lesson, another blended learning advantage is having more time for other activities, be it for school purposes or personal related.

 This innovative and highly advanced learning method give students a definite edge not just in I.T. but in any industry or field that requires early computer skills or similar competencies.
 Blended learning approach aims to modernize Senior High in the country and prepare students for careers requiring knowledge in technology and online training or classes they might take for their future learning advancement.

 Did you know that AMAES practiced Blended Learning as early as the 90s?